shivannis/xandr-docs-public/xandr-docs/articles/digital-platform-api/05---throttling-pagination-and-filtering.md

 ---
 title: 05 - Throttling Pagination and Filtering
-description: In this article, learn about concepts such as, Throttling, Pagination, and Filtering, accompanied by a set of examples. ms.date: 10/28/2023 ms.custom: digital-platform-api
+description: In this article, learn about the concepts such as, Throttling, Pagination, and Filtering, accompanied by examples. ms.date: 10/28/2023 ms.custom: digital-platform-api
 ---